Cubid-Me/cubid-docs/introduction.md

 - **Learn-to-Earn:** Rewards users for learning new skills or completing educational tasks while ensuring that rewards are given to unique, verified learners, preventing abuse and ensuring fair distribution of incentives.

-- **Government Support:** Not all governments today have reliable records of their Citizens.
-With some collaboration and customization, CUBID could help build a nationl datbase.
+- **Government Identities:** Not all governments today have reliable records of their Citizens.
+With some collaboration and customization, CUBID could be an awesome platform to help build a national citizen datbase.

 - **And Much More:** Enables innovative solutions in various fields where verifying the uniqueness and authenticity of individuals is crucial, including secure access to services, personalized experiences, and other emerging use cases.

-CUBID also significantly helps app developers in traditional use cases:
+## Strengthening Traditional Use Cases
-Here are additional use cases that could benefit from a proof-of-personhood protocol:
+CUBID also significantly helps app developers in traditional use cases.
+Here are some additional use cases that could benefit from a proof-of-personhood protocol:

 - **Access Control:** Provides secure and personalized access to physical or digital spaces, ensuring that only unique, verified individuals can enter or use specific services.